aka7/aws/cfn/README.md

 creates public private subnets in 3 AZ.
 ````
 - create the VPC first, thats simple to do.
 I didn't bother with CFN for that.
-- modify the subnetconfig to suit your vpc subnet allocation, ones there are an example subnets
+- modify the subnetconfig to suit your vpc subnet allocation, ones here are an example subnets
 "SubnetConfig" : {
       "VPC"     : { "CIDR" : "10.248.0.0/16" },
       "public-subnet-1a"  : { "CIDR" : "10.248.1.0/24" },